David L. Ricken

-David Laurin Ricken (born November 9, 1952) is an American Catholic prelate who has served as the Bishop of Green Bay in Wisconsin since 2008.
-He previously served as bishop of Cheyenne in Wyoming from 1999 to 2008.
+David Laurin Ricken (born November 9, 1952) is an American Catholic prelate who has served as the Bishop of Green Bay since 2008.
+He previously served as Bishop of Cheyenne from 1999 to 2008.

 Biography

 Early life and education

 David Ricken was born on November 9, 1952, to George William "Bill" Ricken and Bertha (Davis) Ricken in Dodge City, Kansas.
 He has a brother, Mark, and a sister, Carol.
 For his primary education, David Ricken attended Sacred Heart Cathedral Grade School in Dodge City.

 Deciding as a teenager to become a priest, Ricken entered St. Francis High School Seminary in Victoria, Kansas, graduating in 1970.
 He then went to Worthington, Ohio, to study philosophy at the Pontifical College Josephinum.
 Ricken then attended the Conception Seminary College in Conception, Missouri, graduating there in 1974.

 Ricken then entered the St. Meinrad School of Theology in St. Meinrad, Indiana.
 His final studies were at the Catholic University of Leuven in Leuven, Belgium, where he was awarded a Master of Theology degree in 1980.